mmodenesi/omnetpy/README.md

 - You want to prototype a model faster, you can rewrite the code in C++ later.
 - You are interested in making changes to the code and being able to use it without any extra compilation steps.

+## What is the current state of this project?

+- Excepting ``dyna``, all OMNeT++ demostrative samples were successfuly ported to python (see [pysamples](./pysamples)), which means it is fairly usable.
+- The original goal of the project was to enable python implementation of OMNeT++ simluations, which was largely achieved.
+For the moment, no further improvements are being implemented (automatic bindings generation, QA, docker images for each release of OMNeT++, etc).

 ## What are the limitations?

 - Dynamic deletion of modules is not supported (the ``dyna`` sample could not be ported).